cemolcay/MIDITimeTableView/README.md

 * Easy to implement, Delegate/DataSource API similar to `UITableView` and `UICollectionView`.
 * Unlimited rows and cells.
 * Cells and Row Headers are fully customisable.
-You can show any UIView inside them.
+You can show any `UIView` inside them.
 * Shows bar measure (optional).
 * Shows editable playhead that shows current time (optional).
+* Shows an editable range head, with optional automatic extension to the last cell.
-* Pinch to zoom in/out. (optional).
+* Pinch to zoom in/out (optional).
-* Edit single cell or multiple cells.
+* Edit a single cell or multiple selected cells.
-* Drag them around to change row or position.
+* Drag selected cells around to change row or position.
-* Drag them from right edge to change duration.
+* Drag selected cells from the right edge to change duration.
+* Long-press the time table surface to draw a marquee selection rectangle.
+* Auto-scrolls near grid edges while drawing a marquee, moving cells, or resizing cells.
+* Snaps cell moves/resizes, playhead drags, and range-head drags to a configurable beat subdivision.
+* Resolves overlaps after edits, including trims, removals, splits, and overlaps inside a multi-cell resize.
-* Long press any cell to show customisable menu.
+* Long-press any cell to show a customisable menu.
-* Holds history with a customisable limit and make undo/redo (optional).
+* Holds history with a customisable limit and supports undo/redo (optional).
 * Customise grid and show bar, beat and subbeat lines with any style (optional).
 * Viewport virtualization: cell views, grid lines and measure bars are only realized near what's actually on screen, so documents with hundreds or thousands of cells scroll smoothly instead of